Chapter 5 : Partners

 The journey down to the great hall was pretty much like my journey down the Hogwarts Express the day before, only ten times worse.
 Nearly everyone stopped and stared, people whispered behind their hands and some people just openly whispered and shouted things at us as we walked together to the great hall.
 I felt my face immediately flush scarlet as I could feel all the eyes boring into my back as we went down the stairs.
 I dropped my eyes again, trying desperately to avoid all the faces peering in my direction.
 When did I become such a wimp?

 Unlike me, Ginny did her best to ignore it and kept her head held high, even trying to hold a conversation as we went.
-I guess she sensed my discomfort, as she linked arms with me, dragging me along behind her as I desperately tried to ignore the peering faces and concentrate on what she was saying.
+I guess she sensed my discomfort, as she linked arms with me, dragging me alongside her as I desperately tried to ignore the peering faces and concentrate on what she was saying.
 Easier said than done.

 ‘Oh my god’, he squeaked.
 ‘I can’t believe it’s the golden trio.
 Can I have a picture with all of you?
 Can I have your autographs please?’